RastreatorTeam/rastreator/README.md

 - reference (optional): List of external URLs with information related to the query.
 - nextsteps (optional): List of recommended next steps or tasks for a Red and Blue Team.
 - statement (required):
-    - table (required): The main Cypher statement of this query file.
+    - main (required): The main Cypher statement of this query file.
 Results are given as text and can be printed on screen or saved to disk.
-    - count (optional): A regular expression that converts the previous table statement into a new one that provides a summary or statistics.
+    - count (optional): A regular expression that converts the previous main statement into a new one that provides a summary or statistics.
 Results are given as text and can be printed on screen or saved to disk.
-    - graph (optional): A regular expression that converts the previous table statement into a new one that provides a graphical representation.
+    - graph (optional): A regular expression that converts the previous main statement into a new one that provides a graphical representation.
 Currently, this query is not executed and the result is a Cypher statement to be copy-pasted and executed in the Neo4j's browser interface.

 ## 7. Tool